 Requesting Checked-Out Materials

 The Library cannot page items from the Library Stacks.
-Items listed as "Not Checked Out" in the Library Catalog (the PAC) must be retrieved by the patron.
+Items listed as "Not Checked Out" in the Library Catalog (Books & More) must be retrieved by the patron.
 If you cannot locate an item that should be on the shelf, you may place a request for the item from any computer within the Library by clicking the ‘Request/Hold’ button.
 Holds cannot be placed on ‘available’ material from computers outside the Library.